Moringa-SDF-PT10/group-09-recipe-app-project/README.md

 ## Authentication System
-- The app uses Firebase Authentication for secure user management
+- The app uses local storage authentication system to secure user management

 - For registration new users can create accounts with email/password